 Certain model fifth wheel and travel trailers are equipped with slide out rooms.
 The stabilizing jacks must be set up if the slide out room is in the out position.
-For traveling, the room must be in the closed position and latched to prevent opening while in transit.

 The slide out room will contain a sofa and/or a dinette table.
-The operation of the slide out room is automatic, but can be operated manually in the event of a low battery.